Head Start VPK

 Head Start Eligibility

-- Child must be 3 years of age on or before September 1st
+- Child must be 3 or 4 years of age on or before September 1st

 - Family must meet Head Start Federal Income Guidelines